brocaar/chirpstack-docs/content/overview/features.md

 ### ISM bands

-LoRa Server implements all ISM bands specified by the LoRa Alliance LoRaWAN [Regional Parameters 1.0](https://www.lora-alliance.org/For-Developers/LoRaWANDevelopers) document.
+LoRa Server implements all regional bands that are defined by the ISM bands specified by the LoRa Alliance LoRaWAN [Regional Parameters 1.0](https://www.lora-alliance.org/For-Developers/LoRaWANDevelopers) document.
+Note that each region has different frequencies and settings on which the LoRaWAN protocol operates, to comply to local regulations.

 ### Devices classes

-LoRa Server implements both LoRaWAN Class-A and Class-C, making it ideal for low-power devices sending data in (regular) intervals and devices which are always turned on / listening for data.
-Both unconfirmed and confirmed data is supported.
-Class-B support will be added in the future.
+LoRa Server implements both LoRaWAN Class-A and Class-C, making it ideal for different purposes.
+Note that for all supported device-classes both unconfirmed as confirmed data is supported (in the latter case an acknowledgment will be sent by the receiving party).

+#### Class A

+The node / device is always in sleep mode.
+Only when it has data to send it wakes up to transmit, after which it opens two receive-windows in order to receive a downlink transmission.
+After it received a downlink or after the second receive window expired, it goes back to sleep.

+#### Class B

+Not implemented yet.

+#### Class C

+The node / devices is always listening, making it possible for the application to send data to the node any time.
+When running in Class-C mode, a node will use significantly more energy.

 ### Adaptive data-rate (ADR)

-LoRa Server implements adaptive data-rate for all ISM bands.
+LoRa Server implements adaptive data-rate.
 For devices that support ADR, this will make sure that they are operating at the best data-rate possible with the least transmission power.
-This not only saves battery power, but uses the network in the most ideal way.
+This not only saves battery power, but uses the network in the most ideal way as airtime of the node decreases.

 ### Channel re-configuration

-For networks where only a sub-set of channels is used of the channels defined by the LoRaWAN Regional Parameters (e.g. for the US ism band), LoRa Server supports channel re-configuration.
-It will automatically disable channels on the node that are not being used.
+For networks where only a sub-set of channels is used of the channels defined by the LoRaWAN Regional Parameters (e.g. for the US region), LoRa Server supports channel re-configuration.
+It will automatically disable channels on the node that are not being used by the network.

 ### Web-interface